barnamelisa/libraryProjectOne/README.md

 ---

-## ℹ️ More informations about implementation
+## ℹ️ More information about implementation

 This application follows solid principles and implements a clean, secure, and maintainable structure.
 Here's more detailed information about how the system was implemented: